* Mexico, U.S. reach agreement on trade

-"The global economy is on track, there's less trade war risk, the only cloud on the horizon is Italy," added Meda, referring to upcoming budget talks.
+"The global economy is on track, there's less trade war risk, the only cloud on the horizon is Italy," Meda added, referring to upcoming budget talks.

 Benchmark 10-year U.S. Treasury notes last fell 6/32 in price to yield 2.8477 percent, from 2.826 percent late on Friday.

-In currency markets, the dollar stepped back after weeks of gains in the face of aggressive Fed rate hikes and trade disputes.
-The dollar index fell 0.44 percent.
+In currency markets, the dollar steadied after weeks of gains in the face of aggressive Fed rate hikes and trade disputes.
+The dollar index fell 0.46 percent.

 China's yuan hit a near-4-week high to the dollar after the central bank revived a "counter-cyclical factor" in its daily fixing to support the currency, giving hopes that Beijing might halt a record 10-week slide that rattled global markets.

 Commodity markets showed signs of optimism about global economic growth prospects.
-Copper, a major industrial metal, rose 1.38 percent to $6,069.00 a tonne.
+Copper rose 1.38 percent to $6,069.00 a tonne.